 Here are some ways to help your child stop the biting

-- Have the right expectations for your child’s age and consequences that match when biting occurs.
+- Have the right expectations for your child’s age and the consequences that match when biting occurs.

 - Provide toys or activities that offer your child a way to relax and relieve their tensions.